 Of course, the money order itself is a scam and a fraudulent one.
 You will then be responsible for paying back the amount to the bank you just wired to the scammer or sometimes even charged for it.

 Money laundering is everywhere, even in the world of online dating.
 This is a new method of dating scam the scammers have come up that have caused over $1 Billion worth of stolen money over the past 3 years, according to a report from the Better Business Bureau.

 The scammers will target a victim who may not have a lot of money.
 They will then get the victim to unwittingly launder money for them where they’ll receive and distribute counterfeit cheques and stolen goods.
 Sometimes, they even open bank accounts for stolen cash.
 The victim becomes the money mule, acting as a middle man between the crime and the criminals.

 This makes it much harder for law enforcement to catch these Chinese scammers.
 Aside from the fact that the money is untraceable, mules are won’t come forward because it’s not them who are being stolen from.
 Instead, they are even earning a percentage working with scammers.

 Mirage Scenario Scam

 The Mirage scam is one of the newer Chinese dating scams out there in which fake dating sites are developed.
 Scamming sites are located on free hosts and exist only for a few months.
 Then they change their domain and website name once caught.

-These websites work similarly with legit dating websites such as displaying profiles with photos of beautiful women from around the world taken from who knows where.
+These websites work similarly with legit dating websites such as displaying profiles with photos of beautiful women taken from who knows where.
 The victim will then choose a woman he likes, then begin communicating unknowingly with the scammer.
 These mirage websites look real to men looking for online dates.
 In return, the victim later receives a message suggesting he pay for costs such as translation service and every scams.